dml-cth/deep-machine-learning/Instructions/Instructions for using Google Cloud.md

 docker run -it -e HOST_USER_ID=$(id -u) -e HOST_GROUP_ID=$(id -g) -v $PWD:/workspace ssy340dml/dml-image:gpu git clone https://github.com/JulianoLagana/deep-machine-learning.git
 ```

 This creates the course folder in the current directory you are in.

+**DO NOT FORK THIS REPOSITORY**\
+You might be tempted to use git for syncing your work within your groups or between your local computer and the cloud.
+This is fine as long as you know what you are doing, but you are under no circumstances allowed to make your assignments publicly available.
+Be aware that GitHub forks of public repositories (such as this one) will always be public.